ricjohn-acosta/isitbetterthere/README.md

 # Set up a local working environment
 1. Create a folder in your pc where you want the project to be in.
 2. Using git bash, navigate through the folder you just created using `cd <folder name>`.
-Moving u
-> NOTE: If you can't see your folder run the command `ls` in git bash to see where you currently are
+> NOTE: If you can't see your folder run the command `ls` in git bash to see where you currently are.

 > HINT: You can use `cd ..` to move up a directory.
 3. Open git bash and run this command: `git clone https://github.com/ricjohn-acosta/isitbetterthere.git`
 4. Run `npm install` to install dependencies